milosjocic1/SEI-Project-4-Frontend/README.md

 I was in charge of deploying the project, which meant having everyone's up-to-date code in the dev branch.
 I then made pull requests from dev to master in order to have the latest code in the master.
 As two separate repositories were created for the frontend and backend, I configured build settings in package.json then ran npm build in the terminal to create a production build of the app that combined the frontend and backend files.
 I then created a Heroku repository and pushed the built app there to deploy it.

 ### Bonus features / stretch goals
-Given the size of the task of creating a marketplace app in the timeframe of a week, we did not manage to implement bonus features such as
+Given the size of the task of creating a marketplace app in the timeframe of a week, we did not manage to implement bonus features.
 ## Challenges
 As group leader, I was responsible for merging code, resolving conflicts and ultimately deploying the project.
 For most of the project, the teammates worked in separate folders and merge conflicts did not arise often- the frontend pair stayed in the frontend, the backend pair stayed in the backend.
 Towards the end of the project, this started to change as we had created the structure of our app and had to start venturing into full-stack code implementation for other features, in my case Cloudinary which required me to code both backend and frontend.
 This caused merge conflicts in some scenarios, which were ultimately resolved upon consultation with my teammates and careful selection of which changes to accept, however it was time consuming.

 Other than this, I wasn't very confident with my ability in React going into the project, however with enough practice and overcoming frustration it started to make sense to me.
 It seemed like a completely different approach to building an app compared to working with Django (SEI Project 3) or Express (SEI Project 2), especially considering the group was split into backend and frontend.
-This put extra importance on communication within the team, as we had to make sure that where we were accurate in how referenced eachother's work when calling server-side APIs in the frontend or sending form data from the client-side to the backend.
+This put extra importance on communication within the team, as we had to make sure that we were accurate in how we referenced each other's work when calling server-side APIs in the frontend or sending form data from the client-side to the backend.

-I must take this opportunity to say that my teammates had excellent work ethic, communicated very well with eachother and created a real support network where we wasted no time in coming to eachother's aid.
+I must take this opportunity to say that my teammates had excellent work ethic, communicated very well with each other and created a real support network where we wasted no time in coming to each other's aid.

 ## Wins

 Getting a marketplace app with so many React components to work smoothly and be functional was a feat that I am so proud of.
-The scope of the project was immense and we worked hard and supported eachother to get it done.
+The scope of the project was immense and we worked hard and supported each other to get it done.

 Getting the image upload to work, especially on the deployed project, was a big win for me.
 Considering that with the deployment of previous projects Heroku would erase any image files after a certain amount of time, I wanted to make sure that this project wouldn't have the same issues.
 Given that images are used on practically every page on the site, I'm happy that I got the upload and display functionalities working.